sebastian-meier/network-classification/README.md

 Try the limited CSVs, you will as limitation goes up, you will quickly see how the performance increases.

-If you want do it more automatically, I recommend Covnet.js while not as powerful as TensorFlow, you can do pretty amazing stuff, especially the Automatic example is helpful: http://cs.stanford.edu/people/karpathy/convnetjs/demo/automatic.html
+If you want do it more programmatically, I recommend Covnet.js while not as powerful as TensorFlow, you can do pretty amazing stuff and its in javascript and it works in node.js (yay), especially the Automatic example is helpful: http://cs.stanford.edu/people/karpathy/convnetjs/demo/automatic.html

 #### Visualising the corridor predictions between clusters or locations